Linda Nosková: 2019–21: Professional debut, ITF Circuit titles

-2022: Major & top 100 debuts, doubles win over Williams sisters
+2022: Major & top 100 debuts

-She made her Grand Slam main-draw debut at the French Open as a qualifier, making her the youngest Czech player to compete at a major since Nicole Vaidišová (17 years 127 days) at the 2006 US Open and the youngest player to qualify for the tournament since 16-year-old Michelle Larcher de Brito in 2009.
-In the first round of the main draw, she faced US Open champion Emma Raducanu but lost despite winning the first set.
+She made her major main-draw debut at the French Open as a qualifier, making her the youngest Czech player to compete at a major since Nicole Vaidišová (17 years 127 days) at the 2006 US Open and the youngest player to qualify for the tournament since 16-year-old Michelle Larcher de Brito in 2009.
+In the first round of the main draw, she faced US Open champion Emma Raducanu and lost, after winning the first set.
 The following week, she reached the semifinals of the WTA 125 Makarska International Championships.

-In July, she won her first $100k title at the Reinert Open defeating Ysaline Bonaventure in the final.
-Three weeks later, she entered her first WTA Tour semifinal at the Prague Open where she lost to compatriot and later champion, Marie Bouzková.
-There she marked her first top 50 win, after defeating Alizé Cornet in the second round.
-This result led her into the top 100 for the first time, at world No. 94, becoming the youngest woman in the top 100, a distinction Coco Gauff previously held since October 2019.
+In July, she won her first 100k title, at the Reinert Open defeating Ysaline Bonaventure in the final.
+Three weeks later, she entered her first WTA Tour semifinal at the Prague Open but lost to compatriot and later champion, Marie Bouzková.
+However, she marked her first top 50 win defeating Alizé Cornet, in the second round.
+This result led her into the top 100 for the first time, at world No. 94 becoming the youngest woman in the top 100, a distinction Coco Gauff had held since October 2019.
 By reaching the semifinals, she became the youngest Czech woman to reach a tour-level semifinal since Vaidišová (17 years, 189 days) in Linz in 2006.

-At the US Open, she competed in her second Grand Slam qualifying and advanced to the main draw with three qualifying wins.
+At the US Open, she competed in her second qualifying for a major and advanced to the main draw with three qualifying wins.
 In the second round, she defeated former top-10 player Eugenie Bouchard.
-However, she lost in the first round of the main draw to Bouzková in a three-set match.
-Partnering with Lucie Hradecká, she defeated Serena and Venus Williams in her debut major doubles match.
+However, was beaten in the first round of the main draw by Bouzková in a three-set match.

-2023: First two top-10 wins & WTA Tour final, top 50
+2023: Two top-10 wins & maiden WTA Tour final, top 40

 Ranked No. 102 at the start of the Adelaide International 1, she came through qualifying beating Anna Kalinskaya and Anastasia Potapova to make the main draw.
 In the first round, she beat world No. 8, Daria Kasatkina, to get her first top 10 win, and in the second, she beat fellow qualifier Claire Liu to make her first WTA 500 quarterfinal.
-She defeated 2-time major champion and former world No. 1, Victoria Azarenka, in a three-set thriller in the quarterfinals, winning the final set tiebreak 8–6, while also saving one match point.
-She then beat top seed and world No. 2, Ons Jabeur, to reach her first ever WTA Tour final which she lost to second seed Aryna Sabalenka in straight sets.
+She defeated two-time major champion and former world No. 1, Victoria Azarenka, in a three-set thriller in the quarterfinals, winning the final set tiebreak 8–6, after saving one match point.
+She then beat top seed and world No. 2, Ons Jabeur, to reach her first ever WTA Tour final which she lost to second seed Aryna Sabalenka, in straight sets.
 As a result, she moved close to 50 positions up in the rankings to No. 56.
-Despite being ranked well inside the top 100 by the start of the Australian Open, Nosková needed to play qualifying in order to gain entry to the main draw, due to the sudden nature of her rise up the rankings.
+Despite being ranked well inside the top 100 by the start of the Australian Open, Nosková needed to play qualifying due to the sudden nature of her rise up the rankings.
 However, she lost in the first round of qualifying to world No. 192, Katherine Sebov.
+Nevertheless, she reached No. 50 in the rankings on 6 February 2023 becoming the youngest player in the top 50.